3.13 Provisions, contingent liabilities and contingent assets

 44.3.1 Gold Price Fluctuation Risk

-Sudden fall In the gold price and fall In the value of the pledged gold ornaments can result In some of the customers to default If the loan amount and interest exceeds the market value of gold.
+Sudden fall in the gold price and fall in the value of the pledged gold ornaments can result in some of the customers to default if the loan amount and interest exceeds the market value of gold.
 This risk is in part mitigated by a minimum 25% margin retained on the value of gold jewellery for the purpose of calculation of the eligible loan amount.
 Further, the Company appraises the gold jewellery collateral solely based on the weight of its gold content, excluding weight and value of the stone studded in the jewellery.
 In addition, the sentimental value of the gold jewellery to the customers may induce repayment and redemption of the collateral even if the value of gold ornaments falls below the value of the repayment amount.
 An occasional decrease in gold prices will not increase price risk significantly on account of our adequate collateral security margins.
 However, a sustained decrease in the market price of gold can additionally cause a decrease in the size of the loan portfolio and interest income.

 44.3.2 Interest Rate Risk